 In any case, this certainly isn’t the first GHW9400 out there with a busted spider.
 A little searching will show it’s a common problem.
 Whirlpool makes the spiders out of aluminum – not the good kind, but the terribad “pot metal” (or so I’ve read) kind.

-Because Whirlpool hates the environment so much, they don’t sell the spiders separately.
+Whirlpool doesn’t sell the spiders separately.
 Not only are they one of the most vulnerable components, but to get a replacement, they force you to buy the entire stainless steel basket at around $400-500.
-They know you probably won’t spend that much (and will just buy a new machine for a little bit more).
+You probably won’t spend that much (and will just buy a new machine for a little bit more).
 Your old washer goes to the dump.
 Of course if you break down and buy the whole basket, your old basket goes to the dump.
 So no matter what you do, something is going to the dump.
-And this makes Whirlpool happy.
 Internally, I wonder if their motto is “Whirlpool – Killing the environment one machine at a time“.

 Anyway.
 On to the repair.